LastPass vs. KeePass 2025: Is Local Data Hosting Safer?

 Advanced Features — LastPass Offers Many More Extras

-Emergency access is another very useful feature that comes with LastPass — it lets you assign a trusted contact to get access to your LastPass account in case of an emergency.
+LastPass also has emergency access — it lets you assign a trusted contact to get access to your LastPass account in case of an emergency.
 Setting up emergency access is easy — you just have to provide the email address of your contact and set a waiting period of up to 30 days.

 Most of the advanced features KeePass does have are only available via third-party plugins, which is not as convenient as the built-in features LastPass offers.
 It may not be as safe either, because not all of these plugins are updated as regularly as the core KeePass app — meaning you could accidentally open up your system to a security vulnerability by installing them.